GeekZoneHQ/logo/README.md

 * Geek.Zone/London

 When referring to the organisation, it is best to use the general form, for example;
-* "Geek.Zone is"¦"
+* "Geek.Zone is..."
-* "Jane from Geek.Zone spoke at the event"
+* "Jane from Geek.Zone spoke at the event..."
-* "Geek.Zone has"¦"
+* "Geek.Zone has..."

 When writing about one of our community centres, one should use the singular form, for example,
 * "The Geek.Zone in Coventry has..."